 This Alps route guide is a two-week motorcycle immersion in the beautiful Austrian, Italian and Swiss Alps.
 It covers as many of the top Alpine passes as possible and makes for an unbelievable Alps motorcycle tour.
 You’ll find everything you need in this guide starting with loads of info on the region, a downloadable Alps Route Map and a day-by-day route guide.
-If you have any more questions, please feel free to leave a comment at the bottom or ask away in the Mad or Nomad Community Forum.
+If you have any more questions, please feel free to leave a comment at the bottom of this article.

 The Alps route is a 13-night, 2,648-mile loop from the Eurotunnel at Calais.
 Here are the main destination points: Folkestone – Calais – Alle-sur-Semois – Bad Teinach – Garmisch – Braies – Livigno – Bellinzona – Weggis – Faschina – Turckheim – Soissons – Calais.

 I travelled in June to ensure that the passes were open.
 You may find that the extra UK Bank Holiday days in May or August/Sept would be more useful for your planning purposes.
 If you go in May, bear in mind that some of the higher passes may still be closed or subject to local weather conditions.
 Check out this handy website for more info on European School Holidays